 One student dead and another in critical condition after shooting outside of Minnesota school

 A student has died and another was injured in a shooting outside of a school in Richfield, Minnesota, police said.
-The suspects fled the scene, and authorities are still looking for them.
+Two suspects have been arrested.

 Police responded to South Education Center Tuesday afternoon and found the two students on the sidewalk.
 They were taken to a local hospital, where one student died of his injuries.
 The other remains in critical condition, Richfield Police Chief Jay Henthorne said Tuesday at a press conference.